 Real-time collaboration on draft wireframes

 Our design team at 1902 Software has started to use Balsamiq, an online wireframing tool specifically intended for real-time collaboration.
-With this tool, our creative director, project managers, designers and developers, can collaborate with customers in real-time in drafting wireframes, identifying key elements, and deciding on a layout during the brainstorming and requirements gathering phase of the design and development process.
+With this tool, our creative director, project managers, designers and developers, can collaborate with clients in real-time in drafting wireframes, identifying key elements, and deciding on a layout during the brainstorming and requirements gathering phase of the design and development process.

 This greatly helps in visualizing the end product before the actual design phase, and helps in working out kinks as early in the project as possible.